ethicalhackingplayground/facebookscraper/README.md

 - -n if the account has a name use this argument looks like "http://www.facebook.com/name_here"

-- -i if the account has a facebook id use this argument
+- -d if the account has a facebook id use this argument
 looks like "https://www.facebook.com/profile.php?id=id_here"

 - -r argument randomly searches through pages on facebook and downloads there images

-- -s is the amount of pages to search for
+- -i is the amount of pages to search for

 ### Examples

-- python facebookbot.py -u username -p password -i xxxxxxxxx
+- python facebookbot.py -u username -p password -d xxxxxxxxx
-- python facebookbot.py -u username -p password -r male -s 20
+- python facebookbot.py -u username -p password -r male -i 20
-- python facebookbot.py -u username -p password -r female -s 20
+- python facebookbot.py -u username -p password -r female -i 20

 Happy hacking. ;)